Ta Phraya district

 Ta Phraya (ตาพระยา, /th/) is the northeasternmost district (amphoe) of Sa Kaeo province, eastern Thailand.

 History

+Two bodies of Khmer-language epigraphy place the district within the pre-Angkorian and then the Angkorian sphere.
+The inscription K. 969, from Prasat Khao Chong Sa Chaeng, records the excavation of a water tank, the Śaṅkara Taṭāka, and is attributed to Mahendravarman, who reigned in the early 7th century.
+Michael Vickery reads Mahendravarman's campaigns in this direction as exploratory probes that may have had little lasting political effect.
+Inscriptions of the 10th century name Rajendravarman: K. 957, found at Ban Phang Phuay and dated 941, and a royal edict recorded as K. 872, in which he claims victory over Ramanya and Champa.
+Patcharaporn Ngernkerd and colleagues read this group, with K. 233, K. 999 and K. 1152, as evidence that the northern part of Sa Kaeo was administered directly from Angkor.

-The area was originally dense forest in Aranyaprathet district.
+In modern times the area was dense forest in Aranyaprathet district.
 Later people moved to there for agricultural work.
 When the community grew bigger, the government created the Ta Phraya minor district (king amphoe) in 1959.
 It was upgraded to a full district in 1963.
 This district gives its name to Ta Phraya National Park.

 Kho Khlan Subdistrict in Ta Phraya district was the site of the Khao-I-Dang Cambodian refugee camp opened in the late 1970s during the Cambodian–Vietnamese War.

 Geography

 Neighboring districts are (from the south clockwise), Khok Sung and Watthana Nakhon of Sa Kaeo Province, Non Din Daeng and Lahan Sai of Buriram province.
 To the east is Banteay Meanchey Province of Cambodia.

 The Sankamphaeng Range mountainous area is in the northern section of this district.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 61 villages (mubans).
 Ta Phraya is a township (thesaban tambon) and covers parts of the tambon Ta Phraya.
 There are a further five tambon administrative organizations (TAO).